oracle-livelabs/developer/build-ords-apis-in-adb/3-batch-load-data-and-biz-objs/batch-load-data-and-biz-objs.md

 ![Successfully loaded table data.](images/success-loading-table-data.png)

-> **CONSIDER THIS:** In this example, a CSV with over 2 million rows was batchloaded to a tenancy in Sydney, Australia in under 50 seconds.
-This information comes courtesy of the **--write-out '%{time_total}'** option, included in the cURL command.
+> **CONSIDER THIS:** In this example, a CSV with over 2 million rows was batchloaded to a tenancy in Sydney, Australia, in under 50 seconds.
+This information comes from the **--write-out '%{time_total}'** option, included in the cURL command.

 ## Task 2: Adding business logic

 1. We'll now create a PLSQL procedure to act as mock "business logic."
-Perhaps this business logic might be used for an enterprise application or internal tool.
+An enterprise application, utility, or third-party tool might rely on this business logic for a critical function.

    The following `RETURN_COUNT` procedure returns a count of all the rows that match the input (<i>aka</i> `P_INPUT`) provided to `COL2` (<i>Column 2</i>) in the `CSV_DATA` table: